sekar-p/ml_course/Capstone_Project/README.md

 Dataset can be downloaded from https://www.kaggle.com/muhammetvarl/laptop-price

-I was searching for the Capstone project idea and endup with this dataset which is something interesting to me check my laptop price with my own ML model
+I was searching for the Capstone project idea and endup with this dataset which is something interesting to me to check my laptop price with my own ML model :-)

 Attribute information as below,
 - Company- String -Laptop Manufacturer